Freight Shipping from Grand Rapids to New Orleans

 How much does it cost to ship freight from Grand Rapids to New Orleans?

-Full truckload (FTL) rates from Grand Rapids, MI to New Orleans, LA currently range from $2,604-$3,209 for a standard dry van load over the 1,211-mile route.
+Full truckload (FTL) rates from Grand Rapids, MI to New Orleans, LA currently range $2,604-$3,209 (roughly $2.15-$2.65 per mile over 1,211 miles).
 LTL shipments typically cost $866-$1,429 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Grand Rapids to New Orleans?

-Standard FTL transit from Grand Rapids to New Orleans is approximately 22 hrs by truck over 1,211 miles.
+Standard FTL transit from Grand Rapids to New Orleans is approximately 22 hrs by truck over 1,211 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Wyoming Yard to NS New Orleans Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Grand Rapids to New Orleans freight?